scotttyso/intersight-tools/README.ezimm.md

 $env:intersight_secret_key="$HOME\Downloads\SecretKey.txt"
 ```

+There may be additional variables to define in the environment based on the deployment type, but the API key and Secret File are the bare minimum requirements.

 Note: The above examples are based on the key being in your Downloads folder.
 Set according to your environment.

-There may be additional variables to define in the environment based on the deployment type, but the API key and Secret File are the bare minimum requirements.
+The script works with both `V2` and `V3` API keys.
+Recently it has been noted in Intersight that `V2` API keys have been deprecated so it is recommended to start using `V3` keys.

+  * [Help Menu](#help-menu) - Options, when using the script.

 ## Wizard Options